xbeat/Machine-Learning/README.md

 Caption: This code defines a function `simpson` that takes a function `f`, the integration limits `a` and `b`, and the number of subintervals `n`.
 It calculates the approximation of the integral using Simpson's Rule.

+## Webhooks vs. Polling Enabling Real-Time Communication

+What is a Webhook?

+A webhook is a mechanism for real-time communication between systems.
+It allows one application to send instant notifications or data to another application when a specific event occurs.
+Unlike traditional polling methods, webhooks provide a more efficient way to receive updates by eliminating the need for constant requests.

 ## The Hidden Flaw in Object Detection Models